SacDeNoeuds/extended-guide/guides/domain/index.md

     details: We will represent <em>all</em> the business before even mounting an in-memory or database repository.
 ---

+## What is domain and what is not?

+Here is a simple decision tree:
+Is it a concept that can live outside your company?

+- Yes -> not domain
+- No -> domain

 ## OOP, that traitor

 To me, Object-Oriented Programming is a paradigm imported by the video game industry because it suited them there.
 But it does not suit regular business in my opinion.